pablopunk/todo.nvim/readme.md

 ![screencast](./screencast.gif)

 This plugin opens a floating window to write quick notes/todo list for your project.
-It will create a `TODO.md` file hidden in the nearest `.git` folder, so every time you open a different project you'll only see your notes for that project.

-If you're not on a repo, it wil keep a global `~/TODO.md` file.
+If you're not on a repo, it wil keep a global file for notes in your home folder.

+## Features

+- Toggle a floating window with `:TodoToggle`
+- Use `q` to close the window or call `:TodoToggle` again
+- Project-aware
+  - Automatically create a `TODO.md` file in the nearest `.git` folder
+  - Automatically create a `~/TODO.md` file if you're not in a repo
+- Automatically save the file when you close the floating window
+- Markdown syntax

 ## Installation